-You can use the social network to connect to help solve problems in other areas of their life.
+The bottom line is that, whichever platform you choose, you can use the social network to connect with and help solve problems in people’s daily lives.

 Base your content marketing strategy on the posts your prospects want on specific social networks.